Ohhh, the scary C-word.

 Conservatism is not racism or sexism.

-Prejudiced people can be found anywhere and as I said, if we start judging political parties based on who supports them (and temporarily “runs them”), then Democrats are run by anti-Semitic leaders.
+Prejudiced people can be found anywhere and as I said, if we start judging political parties based on who supports them (and temporarily “runs them”), then we should think of all Democrats as being anti-Semitic.

 But that’s not the case, is it?
 A few bad apples don’t make the whole apple tree rotten.